Kimiberry64/Kimiberry64/README.md

 # Hello!
-I am Kevin! a 16 year old programmer who codes in C, C++ and ASM.
+I am Kevin! a 16 year old programmer who codes in C, C++, ASM and C# (the list goes on)

 # Stuff I use
 Visual Studio 2015 (2022 sucks now. kinda if your using C++ or C)<br>